Vchitect/LiteGen/README.md

 ## 🔑 License

 This code is licensed under Apache-2.0.
+The framework is fully open for academic research and also allows free commercial usage.
+To apply for a commercial license or for other questions or collaborations, please contact yangzhenyu@pjlab.org.cn.